bdusauso/jamesend/README.md

 ## Supported JMS Brokers

-The application uses Apache ActiveMQ Artemis client but should work with any JMS-compliant broker:
+The application uses Apache ActiveMQ 6.x client but should work with any JMS-compliant broker:

+- Apache ActiveMQ Classic
 - Apache ActiveMQ Artemis
-- Apache ActiveMQ Classic
 - IBM MQ
 - RabbitMQ (with JMS plugin)
 - And other JMS 3.1 compliant brokers